Pearl Lang: Career

 In 1952, she founded her own company, Pearl Lang Dance Theater, for which she choreographed sixty-three works, thirty-six of which were based on Jewish themes.
 She choreographed for film, opera, and television and her works have been performed by the Dutch National Ballet, Boston Ballet, and the Batsheva Dance Company of Israel.
 In 1970, she invited Alvin Ailey and his company to share a three-story building with her dance company at 229 East 59th Street in Manhattan where, together, they co-directed the American Dance Center as a joint school.
 Pearl Lang Dance Theater's last New York season was held at the Danny Kaye Playhouse in 2001.

 Among the many citations and awards that Lang received are two Guggenheim Fellowships for Choreography; the Martha Graham Award for Performance and Choreography; The Workmen's Circle Award for her contribution to Jewish Culture through Dance; the Achievement Award from the Artists and Writers for Peace in the Middle East; the Achievement Award from the Congress for Jewish Culture; the Cultural Achievement Award from the National Foundation for Jewish Culture; Queens College Award for Excellence in Jewish Art, and from the Juilliard School, an Honorary Doctor of Fine Arts on May 19, 1995.
 In 1997, she was inducted into the Hall of Fame by the International Committee for The Dance Library of Israel.
 In 2001 at the American Dance Festival she received the award for "Lifetime Distinguished Teaching".

 As a teacher, Lang reached generations of young dancers.
 She served on the faculties of Yale University from 1954 to 1968, Juilliard School of Music from 1952 to 1969, Connecticut College and Neighborhood Playhouse from 1963 to 1968, and the Martha Graham School of Contemporary Dance up until shortly before her death.
 Among her many students were singer Madonna and choreographer Pina Bausch.

-Lang was recuperating from hip surgery when she died of a heart attack in Manhattan, three months before her 88th birthday.
+Lang was recuperating from hip surgery when she died of a heart attack in Manhattan, at age 87.
 She lived on the Upper West Side with her husband, actor Joseph Wiseman, to whom she had been married since 1964.
 Wiseman himself died less than eight months later, on October 19.